-The declaration of the Ministerial Seminar on groundwater held at the Hague in 1991 recognized the need for further action to avoid long term deterioration of the quality and quantity of freshwater resources and called for a programme of actions to be implemented by the year 2000, aiming at sustainable management and protection of freshwater resources.
+The declaration of the Ministerial Seminar on groundwater held at the Hague in 1991 recognised the need for further action to avoid long term deterioration of the quality and quantity of freshwater resources and called for a programme of actions to be implemented by the year 2000, aiming at sustainable management and protection of freshwater resources.
 Requests made by the Council in 1992 and 1995 in the form of resolutions recommended an action programme and a revision of the 80/68/EEC Directive to be undertaken.
-This was followed-up by the presentation by the Commission of a proposal for a Decision of the European Parliament and of the Council on an action programme for Integrated Protection and Management of Groundwater which was adopted on 25th November 1996 and in which the Commission pointed to the need to establish procedures for the regulation of abstraction of freshwater and for the monitoring of freshwater quality and quantity.
+This was followed-up by the presentation by the Commission of a proposal for a Decision of the European Parliament and of the Council on an action programme for Integrated Protection and Management of Groundwater which was adopted on 25 November 1996 and in which the Commission pointed to the need to establish procedures for the regulation of abstraction of freshwater and for the monitoring of freshwater quality and quantity.

 While the quantitative status objectives are clear in the WFD, aiming at ensuring a balance between abstraction and recharge of groundwater, chemical status criteria were more complex to be defined at the time of the adoption of the WFD.
 It was therefore decided to request the Commission to come forward with a proposal for a "daughter" directive clarifying good chemical status criteria and specifications related to the identification and reversal of pollution trends.

 On 19 September 2003 the European Commission adopted a proposal for a new directive to protect groundwater from pollution.
 Based on an EU-wide approach the proposed directive introduced for the first time quality objectives which oblige Member States to monitor and assess groundwater quality on the basis of common criteria and identify and reverse trends in groundwater pollution.